Should Human Doctors be Replaced by Automated Ones?

 Part A: Exploring Kialo Discussions (1 class period)

-2. Go over Part A of student instructions and direct student groups to explore their assigned discussion.
+2. Go over Part A of the student instructions and direct student groups to explore their assigned discussion.

 Part B: Developing Kialo Discussion (1 class period)